JTylerBoylan/starq/README.md

 ```

 ### STARQ Test Executables
-Executables located in the `build` folder:
+Executables located in the `build/starq` folder:
 * `test_can_connection`: Prints 10 CAN frames to the console.
 * `test_odrive_control`: Moves ODrive motors to a few set positions.
 * `test_clear_errors`: Clears errors for all connected ODrives.